-Each HOA, a volunteer group of neighbors who manage common areas of a subdivision, creates its own covenants, conditions, and restrictions.
-These CC&Rs cover resident behavior (no glass containers around the pool), property management (no fences higher than 8 feet) and common responsibilities (fee schedules and fines for non-compliance).
+Each HOA, a volunteer group of neighbors who manage common areas and community property, creates its own covenants, conditions, and restrictions (CC&Rs).
+These CC&Rs cover:

-Average annual dues for a homeowners association is $420, according to the U.S. Census Bureau.
+Average annual dues for a homeowners association is $396, according to the U.S. Census Bureau.
 And there’s value in the fee.
-A 2005 study, which appeared in the Cato Institute’s Regulation magazine, compared a group of Washington, D.C., area HOA properties with similar homes without community benefits—a total of about 12,000 homes.
-The HOA house values were found to be .54% higher.
-That’s $1,067 on the average U.S. home value of $197,600.
+A 2005 study, which appeared in the Cato Institute’s “Regulation” magazine, compared a group of Washington, D.C., area HOA properties with similar homes without community benefits — a total of about 12,000 homes.
+The HOA house values were found to be 0.54% higher.
+That’s $969 on the average U.S. home value of $179,500.

 Even if you disagree with the rules, keep paying your dues.
 HOAs have broad legal powers to collect fines and fees and regulate activities.
 If you don’t respond to letters from the board, property manager, or a collection agency, the HOA can and will turn to small claims court or file a lien against your property.

 You can handle some issues with a phone call.
 For example, adding recycling to the garbage collection route is a budget, not a rules, issue.
 Call the board member who oversees trash collection to find out if there’s leeway in the budget.
 If you want to do something that’s against the rules — like flying the American flag in your yard — start by: